Reception and Reflections with the Artist Friday, March 17, 7:00 pm

 Sanctuary’s lead pastor, Rev. Wendy Miller Olapade notes that “Adam’s art is stunning, in part because of the technique and artistry, but mostly because of the subject matter.
 His imagery disturbs the status quo and therefore the spirit.
 It causes one to stop, raise an eyebrow and really consider what one is seeing.
 This series of Adam’s paintings is explicitly about transformation and transformation is exactly why we are so invested in art at Sanctuary UCC – because art changes things!
 We selected Adam’s work for the season of Lent because of the parallel themes of life, death and resurrection inherent to this spiritual season – but as Adam has observed, the themes of his work are universal to the human experience.
 And I would add universally important.
 We cannot arrive at renewal until we face the end of that which need to die in us.”

 LoRusso further writes, “…I want my artwork to make people feel uncomfortable by recognizing the whole of this: the dark and the light, the yin and the yang, the beautiful and the grotesque.
 By learning to accept the whole of nature, we learn to accept the whole of ourselves, and only then is there a chance of learning to love ourselves fully, and then, with God’s help, truly love one another.”

 To discover more about Adam’s powerful, inspiring and uncomfortable work, you are invited to come down and spend some time with the artist during the reception on March 17.
 Adam will share more of his inspiration and an opportunity to ask questions of the artist.
 Please join us for this one-of-a-kind event.

-BYOB: Bring your own Beer, Wine or Soda to this month’s new art Installation.
-Hear from the Artists about their inspiration and process – and join the conversation about your own experience of their creativity.
+Gallery at Sanctuary showcases a new artist each month.
+Food and drink are available.
+Hear from the artists about their inspiration and process – and join the conversation about your own experience of their creativity.